 NEON Is designed to collect standardized data at 81 field sites across the U.S. that will quantify ecological change over time.
 NEON takes millions of measurements and collects thousands of samples every year across our automated instrument systems, terrestrial and aquatic observational sampling, and airborne observation platform as illustrated in the diagram here.
 Field sites are strategically located in many different types of terrestrial and aquatic ecosystems, enabling scientists to study and forecast ecological change over time at local, regional, and continental scales.

 OUR MISSION

-At NEON, our mission is to advance understanding of the complex interactions between ecosystems and the environment by providing open, high-quality, long-term ecological data and infrastructure.
+At NEON, our mission is to advance understanding of the complex interactions between ecosystems and the environment by providing high-quality, long-term ecological data and infrastructure to a scientifically and culturally diverse set of users.